tlienart/Franklin.jl/README.md

 ### Pre-rendering

-In order to be able to pre-render katex and highlighted code blocks (which reduces the amount of Javascript that needs to run on your webpages making your website faster), you only need to have `node` available on your system.
+In order to be able to pre-render katex and highlighted code blocks (which reduces the amount of Javascript that needs to run on your webpages making your website faster), you need to have `node` available on your system.

 You can test if you have it by doing